ALive-research/Slicer-Liver/Docs/adr/0015-cpp-algorithm-library.md

 `import vtkSlicerLiverResectionsModuleLogicPython`-style import (or the module's Python facade, per the scripted-module convention).

+The new CMakeLists declares **two library dependencies** beyond what the parent module already pulls in:

+- **VTK** — already mandatory; the algorithm library re-uses VTK's mesh ops (`vtkCutter` for plane intersection, `vtkImplicitFunction` for spheroid cutting) and statistics (`vtkPCAStatistics` is already used in `vtkSlicerLiverResectionsLogic.cxx`).
+No VTK-component additions beyond the standard wrapping.
+- **Eigen** (MPL2, header-only) — linear algebra for the Bezier pseudo-inverse fit (`(N^T N)^{-1} N^T` style normal-equation
+  solves on the 4×4 basis matrices and the per-axis matrix multiply) and the EFD harmonic-integration sums.
+Slicer's superbuild ships Eigen (`Slicer_USE_Eigen` defaults on in current Slicer main); enabled via `find_package(Eigen3 REQUIRED)` from the new CMakeLists.  **No new external dep is introduced beyond what Slicer's superbuild already provides.**

+Deliberately **not** required:

+- **FFT library** (FFTW, kissfft, pocketfft, …).
+The Python implementation in `Liver/Liver.py` computes elliptic Fourier descriptors via direct closed-form harmonic integration (pyefd-derived sums of `cos(n φ)` / `sin(n φ)` weighted by segment differentials), not via FFT.
+The C++ port reproduces the same algebra in plain loops over Eigen vectors; neither side uses an FFT library.
+- **External mesh / geometry library** (CGAL, libigl, OpenMesh).
+  Per Alternatives §B, VTK's mesh facilities suffice for ring extraction and Bezier evaluation; adding one of these would introduce a build dep with no clear payoff for liver-specific algorithms.
+- **ITK** (image-filter library).
+Per Alternatives §D, this workload is mesh-centric.

+License posture for the introduced deps: BSD-3-Clause (VTK) and MPL2 (Eigen — less restrictive than LGPL; commonly used in closed-source contexts; compatible with Slicer-Liver's BSD-3-Clause release).

 ### 3. Test layering — C++ low-level plus Python wrapper

 Per [ADR-0008](0008-testing-strategy.md) §2: